Swagata Bhattacharyya

 26 x 32 x 17 inches

-Dilip Chobisa (b.1978, India) Through his constructed rendition of the mystery, the idea of the hidden is formed by what is revealed.
-This is achieved by way of a curtain, a hallway, a beam of light or a suggestive stairway.
+Dilip Chobisa (b.1978, India) constructs a rendition of the mystery: the idea of the hidden is formed by what is revealed.
+This is achieved by way of a curtain, a hallway, a beam of light, or a suggestive stairway.
 He disregards the laws of architecture, yet creates an order of intrigue and curiosity.
 His drawings are defined by light or the lack of it, suggesting dark silences and pronounced emptiness.
 He challenges the limits of perception and makes visible the possibility of a space beyond the defined.
-He also dabbles with photography.
+He also uses photography as a medium to communicate his artistic vision.

 Sameer Kulavoor (b.1983, India) is a visual artist living and working in Mumbai, India.
 Having closely witnessed the rapid transformation of urban surroundings and culture in India in the 90s (results of economic liberalisation and the internet boom), Kulavoor’s innate approach is to constantly note and understand the impact that time, culture, politics and socio-economic conditions have on our visible and invisible surroundings.